Refty/mongo-thingy/README.md

 - [PyMongo][pymongo] query language - no need to learn yet another one;
 - [Thingy][thingy] views - control what to show, and create fields based on other fields;
-- swappable backend - wanna speed up tests with [Mongomock][mongomock]? well, you can;
+- swappable backend - wanna use SQLite behind the scenes? well, you can;
 - versioning *(optional)* - rollback to any point in any thingy history;
 - and more!